version-aware/gradle-updater/README.md

 Command-line application that updates [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in GitLab projects.

 It iterates all the projects accessible for the specified user, with optional filter.
- If outdated Gradle Wrapper is detected then it creates a new Merge Request with the specified Gradle Wrapper version.
+ If an outdated Gradle Wrapper is detected then it creates a new Merge Request with the specified Gradle Wrapper version.
  The user must have at least [Developer permission](https://docs.gitlab.com/ee/user/permissions.html) to create a new MR.

 It's distributed as Linux Docker image and so can be used easily: